r3APA3EH/Documentation/src/pages/index.md

         <div class="col col--6" style={{padding: '10px'}}>
             <Card
                 title="PAL Documentation"
-                body="See how you can easily animate the player for your mod/datapack." link="/pal/intro"
+                body="See how you can easily animate the player for your mod." link="/pal/intro"
                 linkTitle="View Documentation"
             />